TejaGollapudi/Face-Detection-Keras/readme.md

 ### 3. Environment setup <a name="setup"></a>

-The code has been run using Tensorflow version 1.7 as keras backend.
-You can create a virutal environment if you are using Anaconda,
+Creating a new conda virtual enivronment for the project is recommended.

 ```
 conda create -n yourenvname python=3.5

 ```

-If you have cuda compatable gpu with cuda version==9.0 or 9.1 install packages from requirements-gpu.txt
+If you have cuda compatable gpu with cuda version==9.0 or 9.1 install packages from requirements-gpu.txt.
 ```
 conda activate yourenvname
 pip install -r requirements-gpu.txt
 ```

-Else install packages from requirements.txt
+Else install packages from requirements.txt to run the model on cpu.
 ```
 conda activate yourenvname
 pip install -r requirements.txt